learn-co-curriculum/hash-overview-readme/README.md

 ## Hash Structure

 Hashes are structured with keys and values.
-Each key=>value pair makes up one unit in the hash.
-The entire collection of key=>value pairs, which are comma separated, is enclosed in curly braces `{ }`.
+Each key/value pair makes up one unit in the hash.
+The entire collection of key/value pairs, which are comma separated, is enclosed in curly braces `{ }`.

 ```ruby
 hash = {"key" => "value", "another_key" => "another value"}